AnshKapoor/upgraded-fishstick/README.md

   - Update regarding module loading would be required for 3.12ff
 - Python Windows Embeddable package may be used to avoid systemwide installation
 - Qt development environment
+- Install Scripts are outdated, use the process from this README instead

 ## Installation into venv
 - Create a venv for the project based on Python 3.11